 Planning a trip down to Victoria or want to explore your home state?
 Firstly make sure you come by and say hello because we live here, and second make sure to take down notes from our guide on the 12 most incredible day trips from Melbourne.

-Victoria basically has it all; from world class scenic drives on the Great Ocean Road, to hundred year old Mountain Ash forests of the Yarra Valley, Victoria may be small.. but it has a lot on offer for those willing to seek it out.
+Victoria basically has it all; from world class scenic drives on the Great Ocean Road, to hundred year old Mountain Ash forests of the Yarra Valley, the state may be small.. but it has a lot on offer for those willing to seek it out.

 No matter your taste in season or activity, Victoria has something for everyone and is easily enjoyed on road trips from the city centre of Melbourne, or the Central Business District, CBD as we call it.

-Each of these regions have been broken down into distance and time from the centre of Melbourne and they range from less than an hour to more than 2 hours away.
+Each of these locations have been broken down into distance and time from the centre of Melbourne and they range from less than an hour to more than 2 hours away.

 12 Incredible Day Trips from Melbourne 1 hour from the CBD